-The palliative care team seeks to improve quality of life for both you and your family.
+The palliative care team seeks to improve quality of life for both the patient and the family.
 They focus on providing patients with relief from distressing symptoms, pain and the stressors of a serious diagnosis.
 Palliative care works with your oncology team to provide an extra layer of support.